 If you are planning a pregnancy

 If you decide you would like to get pregnant, it is important to plan your pregnancy 6 to 12 months before you start trying to get pregnant.
 Antiepileptic medicines can harm an unborn child and the risks are higher with some medicines, combinations of medicines and at higher doses.
 Talk to your doctor and agree on a plan about how to manage your antiepileptic medicines and your dose.
-Read more about the risks and benefits of taking anti-epilepsy medicines.
+Read more about medicines for epilepsy, mental health and pain can harm your unborn baby.

 Folic acid tablets are recommended from four weeks before, to at least 12 weeks after conception to reduce the risk of harm to your baby from neural tube defects.
 A higher than usual dose of folic acid (5 mg per day) is recommended for women taking antiepileptic medicines.
 Folic acid reduces the risk of harm from neural tube defects but does not reduce other harmful effects of antiepileptic medicines to the baby.
 Read more about folic acid.

 Planning for a baby Epilepsy New Zealand

 Epilepsy and women Epilepsy New Zealand

 Medicines for epilepsy, mental health and pain can harm your unborn baby ACC, New Zealand

 Angela is a pharmacist in the Quality Use of Medicines Team at Waitematā District Health Board.
 She has experience in hospital pharmacy in New Zealand and in the UK, and was previously a medical writer for Elsevier in The Netherlands.
 Angela is interested in promoting the safe use of medicines, particularly high-risk medicines.